HER2-Positive Breast Cancer

 - Inform HER2 Dual ISH test (inform dual in-situ hybridization)

-Sometimes the results of one test aren't clear, and your doctor may order another type of test.
+Sometimes the results of one test aren't clear.
+If that happens, your doctor may order another type.